jjchorro/markdown-cv/index.md

 __Teamwork__
 I have worked in teams with about 30 people from different countries with different time zones and there has always been great communication.
-Also we do pair programmings with teammates almost every day and with people from other teams twice a week to increase our business knoledge and skills.
+Also we do pair programmings with teammates almost every day and with people from other teams twice a week to increase our business knowledge and skills.

 __Manage time and deadlines__
 Every task I have assigned to perform is rated by the whole team to be done in an estimated